zinzy/My-Digital-Garden/_notes/Erasing racism.md

 categories: [Society]
 excerpt: "Can we ever do it right?
 Probably not."
 ---
+Racism is erased when a story covertly or overtly neglects to incorporate into its context issues related to ethnicity, bias, discrimination, or racism.
+It is another example of why [[Representation]] of (historically) oppressed groups with (contextual) minority status[^1] is both important and difficult.

-My partner Anja is currently enrolled in a M.Ed program with a focus on multimedia storytelling, and one of her papers dealt with the inclusion of race in the storylines of a popular television series.
+My partner is currently enrolled in a M.Ed program with a focus on multimedia storytelling, and one of her papers dealt with the inclusion of race in the storylines of a popular television series.
 While the book exiles non-white men and women to the margins of the margins, the television series incorporates many different racial backgrounds in the series.
-This, Anja argued, creates the false understanding that the series is inclusive, and more inclusive than the book, at that.
+This, she argued, creates the false understanding that the series is inclusive, and more inclusive than the book, at that.
 Through a close reading she argued that the opposite is the case: White narratives and voices still dominate the plot.

 Thanks to the many conversations we've had on the topic, I now, too, have a keen eye for seeing this habit in many pieces of fictions I read or watch.
 This is a humble attempt to track some of this.